 Configure Git for SSH

-# Standard approach
+# Standard Git SSH URL

 git remote add origin git@github.com:username/repository.git